What Is Love Addiction?

 Addiction is chronic, meaning it will always be a part of your life, even if you avoid the thing you're addicted to.
 Loss of control characterizes it.
 Your life can quickly become out of balance, with the addiction taking center stage.
 Addiction is unhealthy and usually has negative consequences.
 Addiction is also progressive, starting mildly and getting worse as time goes by.
 Addiction can even prove to be fatal.

 Traditionally, the definitions of addiction have been formulated to explain addiction to substances such as alcohol, nicotine, illicit drugs, or prescription pain relievers.
-In this sense, addictions include the following components.
+In this sense, substance abuse and addictions include the following components.

 • Tolerance—the more you use them, the less effect they have and the more of it you need to feel the same way.